neon-beat/neon-beat-back/README.md

    - [ ] get game phase
 - [ ] Reorganize routes if required
 - [ ] Add middleware for admin routes (check token)
+- [ ] Better management for errors
 - [ ] Validate the Rest API /healthcheck route
 - [ ] Validate the WebSocket connection
 - [ ] Validate the SSE connection
 - [ ] Validate the MongoDB connection
+- [ ] Migrate from DashMap to HashMap if DashMap is useless
 - [ ] Allow to create a game in degraded mode (save the session & playlist later)
 - [ ] Better management for panics
 - [ ] When a buzzer has the right to answer, send info to others that they don't have the right to buzz yet.
 When the buzzer ended its turn, send info to others that they  have the right to buzz now.